 The following example shows a valid DSig 1.0 resinfo extension with two hashes of the referenced information resource.

-The DSig 1.0 Signature Block Extension (sigblock) provides cryptographic protection of the DSig 1.0 label by using digital signature techniques.
+The DSig 1.0 Signature Block Extension (sigblock) provides cryptographic protection of the label by using digital signature techniques.
 It identifies

-The sigblock extension can also contain certificates that can be used by a trust management system (TMS) to decide if the signature is trustworthy.
+and also provides the signature data itself.
+The sigblock extension can also contain certificates, that can be used by a trust management system (TMS) to decide if the signature is trustworthy.

 A Signature Block consists of